 Anyone who joined before 1st April 2008 will be members of the 1995 Section and the normal retirement age is 60.
 For members of the 2008 section for members who joined after 31st March 2008 but before 1st April 2015 their retirement age is 65.
 For anyone who joined after 31st March 2015 they will be members of the 2015 Scheme and the retirement age is the state pension age which currently could be as much as age 68 for younger doctors.
 This retirement date also applies to anyone who is an active member after 31st March 2022 irrespective of when they joined the pension scheme as the 1995/2008 scheme closed with effect from 1st April 2022 and all future membership is within the 2015 scheme.

-It’s worth pointing out that any membership in the legacy 1995/2008 Scheme is still increasing in value as it is linked to the members final salary at the point they either leave the scheme or draw their retirement income.
+This may sound like it has an impact on how much a doctor’s pension in the UK is but it’s worth pointing out that any membership in the legacy 1995/2008 Scheme is still increasing in value as it is linked to the members final salary at the point they either leave the scheme or draw their retirement income.

 This does mean that members will need to wait until the state pension age to draw all or an element of their 2015 pension without any kind of early retirement reduction; however their original normal retirement dates still remain at age 60 and 65 for benefits accumulated within the 1995 and 2008 sections respectively.